Entertainment Industry Accreditation

 If we approve your application, your accreditation will be valid for 12 months.

-Before they can start working for you, your potential workers will need to apply for a work visa.
-They can do this by completing a 'Performing Artists, Entertainers and Entertainment Personnel Work Visa Application'.
-The application includes a 'Supplementary Form', which you will need to complete before your potential worker sends their application to us.
+Before they can start working for you, your potential workers will need a work visa.
+They can apply for one by completing a 'Performing Artists, Entertainers and Entertainment Personnel Work Visa Application'.
+You will need to support each worker's Entertainers Work Visa application.

-We let you know if we grant your workers work visas.
+We will let you know if we issue work visas to your workers.

-If you have a continuing need for overseas entertainment workers, you can apply to renew your accreditation.
+If you have a continuing need for overseas entertainment workers, you can apply to renew your entertainment industry accreditation.

-It is a good idea to apply 3 months before your current accreditation expires, otherwise your application will be treated like you are applying for the first time.
+It is a good idea to apply 3 months before your current accreditation expires, otherwise your application will be treated like you are applying for the first time and you may be charged the full fee.

 If we renew your accreditation, it will be valid for another 2 years.